JimOgren/clic-380gev-ffs-singlebeam-simulations/README.md

 You need to have the tracking code PLACET and the beam-beam code GUINEA-PIG installed.

 ### Publication:
-The results were presented in the report:\
-"Tuning of the CLIC 380 GeV Final-Focus System with Static Imperfections", CERN-ACC-2018-0055, CLIC-Note-1141, 2018.
+The results were presented in the report:"Tuning of the CLIC 380 GeV Final-Focus System with Static Imperfections", CERN-ACC-2018-0055, CLIC-Note-1141, 2018.

 Written by Jim Ogren, 2018-2020, CERN, Geneva, Switzerland.